 The Eagle-High Peak Mine and Museum, one of the more prosperous mines during the gold rush, is open daily for tours.
 The tours give you the experience of what is was like in the early days of gold mining.
 Offers daily tours of the mines from 10:00 am to 4:00 pm.
 Adults are $10.00 and children are $5.00.
 Gold panning and museum are included in the price.
 2320 C Street in Julian.
 For more information call (760) 765-0036.

 Julian was founded following the Civil War, when displaced Confederate Veterans from Georgia headed West to seek their fortunes in a new, mostly unsettled land.
 Among these were cousins Drue Bailey and Mike Julian, who found a lush meadow between Volcan Mountain and the Cuyamacas to their liking.
 A cattleman Fred Coleman found the first flecks of gold in a creek in early 1870.
 It was San Diego County’s first and only gold rush.

 The town was named Julian, in honor of Mike, who later was elected San Diego County Assessor.
-The town was never big, at the most boasting a population of about 600—more than reside within the historic district today.
+The town was never big, at the most boasting a population of about 600.
 Rumor has it that Julian almost became San Diego’s county seat.

 The gold rush was short-lived, nearly over within a decade.
 But the pioneers stayed and began farming the rich land.
 While many crops were planted and animals pastured, Julian proved to be a fine place to grow apples.
 Apples continue to be produced in Julian.
 Their sweet, fresh flavor lures thousands to the mountains each fall, when visitors will find fruit stands overflowing with crisp fruit, homemade cider and other delicacies.